kubernetes-sigs/external-dns/docs/tutorials/infoblox.md

 export WAPI_VERSION=2.3.1
 export WAPI_USERNAME=admin
 export WAPI_PASSWORD=infoblox

+# these values are for specifying a separate endpoint for read-only requests
+export GRID_HOST_RO=172.18.20.2
+export WAPI_USERNAME_RO=admin-ro
+export WAPI_PASSWORD=infoblox123
 ```

 **Warning**: Grid's Cloud platform member is not supported yet as a target host to be used by ExternalDNS plugin.